 Frequently Asked Questions About Mental Health

-How do I determine if I might have a mental health condition?
+How do I decide if I might have a mental health condition?

-Only professionals licensed in the fields of psychology, counseling, social work, psychiatry, and medicine can diagnose a mental health condition.
-However, if you are trying to determine if you should seek help from one of these professionals, the following are some tips:
+Only professionals in the fields of psychology, counseling, social work, psychiatry, and medicine can diagnose a mental health condition.
+Online screening tools or opinions from friends and family are not enough to diagnose a mental health condition.1

-Are there support groups in my area, and how do I find them?
+Are there support groups in my area?
+How do I find them?

-Support groups are non-professional organizations that offer community wide spaces for people to come together for peer support.
-There are many different support groups available for a range for conditions like alcoholism, depression, bipolar disorder, eating disorders, drug addiction, ADHD, and many more.
-A few resources that offer direction to specific support topics are:
+Support groups are nonprofessional organizations that offer spaces for people to come together for peer support.
+There are many different support groups available for mental health conditions.2

 Will my insurance cover mental health services?

-Though laws have been enacted that mandate mental health parity in insurance coverage, there are still differences between insurance companies on rates, coverage, limits, and premiums, as well as differences between plans within those same companies.
-In some instances, there are limitations to the parity law, for example, a small business that provides employee health benefits.
-The best way to find out coverage, as well as professionals in your network, is to call the customer service number of your insurance company, or look up your policy benefits online.
+Though laws have been made that mandate mental health insurance coverage, there are still things you need to keep in mind.
+Differences in costs, limits, and coverage still exist.
+The best way to learn about your coverage, as well as professionals in your network, is to call the customer service number of your insurance company.
+You also can look up your policy benefits online.5

-Tricare for active duty military members, offered through the department of defense, has mental health coverage.
+- Tricare for active duty military members, has mental health coverage.

-The U.S. Department of Health and Human Services offer an online resource that can help you find out more about coverage.
+- The US Department of Health and Human Services offers an online resource that can help you find out more about coverage.

-Are there mental health services specifically for LGBTQ individuals?
+Are there services specifically for the LGBTQ+ community?

-I’d rather not talk to a medical doctor about my mental health.
-What other options are there?
+I would prefer not to talk to my doctor about my mental health.
+Are there other options?